Congressional App Challenge: Co-Chairs

 The first official Congressional App Challenge launched under the leadership of the inaugural CAC Co-Chairs Reps.
 Mimi Walters (R-CA) and Hakeem Jeffries (D-NY).
 Reps.
 Ed Royce (R-CA) and Seth Moulton (D-MA) took over as co-chairs in 2016, and in the first two years of the Challenge, the CAC reached nearly 4,000 students across 33 states.
 Reps.
 Tim Ryan (D-OH) and Ileana Ros-Lehtinen (R-FL) took over as co-chairs in 2017.
 In 2018 Representatives Suzan DelBene (D-WA) and French Hill (R-AK) became the co-chairs for a two year term.
 Reps.
 Jennifer Wexton (D-VA) and Young Kim (R-CA) chair the competition for the 117th Congress.
-In the first seven years of the Challenge, the CAC has inspired over 40,000 students across all 50 states to code for congress.
+Reps.
+Ted Lieu (D-CA) and Zach Nunn (R-IA) chair the completion for the 118th Congress.
+In the first eight years of the Challenge, the CAC has inspired over 50,000 students across all 50 states to code for congress.

 #HouseofCode

 Every Spring, the Congressional App Challenge hosts #HouseofCode in Washington D.C.
 The event is considered the national computer science fair, and winners from all participating congressional districts are invited to attend.
 During #HouseofCode, students demonstrate their apps to members from the House of Representatives, hear from speakers, and meet professionals from the Washington D.C. technology community.
 Attendees are encouraged to meet with their peers and connect with sponsors, partners, and other community organizations to discuss pathways in STEM.